EECS150/asic_labs_fa21/lab3/spec.md

 ```

 This is where we specify to Hammer that we intend on using the `CLK_PERIOD` we defined earlier
 as the constraint for our design.
-We will see more detailed constraints in the later labs.
+We will see more detailed constraints in later labs.

 ## Understanding the example design
 We have provided a circuit described in Verilog that computes the greatest common divisor (GCD)
 of two numbers.
-Unlike the FIR filter from the last lab where the testbench constantly provided
+Unlike the FIR filter from the last lab, in which the testbench constantly provided
 stimuli, the GCD algorithm takes a variable number of cycles, so the testbench needs to know when
 the circuit is done to check the output.
 This is accomplished through a “ready/valid” handshake
 protocol.
-This protocol is very ubiquitous and a flavor of it will appear both in the class project
+This protocol shows up in many places in digital circuit design.
-and later on in other blocks you will encounter throughout your career.
-The block diagram is shown
+Look [here](https://inst.eecs.berkeley.edu/~eecs151/fa21/files/verilog/ready_valid_interface.pdf) at information on the course website for more background.
-in the figure below.
+The GCD top level is shown in the figure below.

 <p align="center">
 <img src="./figs/block-diagram.png" width="600" />